Formal equivariant $\hat A$ class, splines and multiplicities of the index of transversally elliptic operators: Abstract

 \section{Abstract}

 Let $G$ be a connected compact Lie group acting on a manifold $M$ and let $D$ be a transversally elliptic operator on $M$.
 The multiplicity of the index of $D$ is a function on the set $\hat G$ of irreducible representations of $G$.
 Let $T$ be a maximal torus of $G$ with Lie algebra $\t$.
 We construct a finite number of piecewise polynomial functions on $\t^*$, and give a formula for the multiplicity in term of these functions.
+The main new concept is the formal equivariant $\hat A$ class.